 I want to

 thank you for visiting America's Historic Lakes.
-To say I have been
+Since coming online

 in 1997 this site has been viewed countless millions of times by viewers all

 over the world.
-Up until they started requiring a mobile site in addition to a primary site, the
+Up until the largest search engine in the world started requiring a mobile site in addition to a primary site, the

 importance of this site was reflected in its consistently high ranking in all of

 the major search engines.
+Unfortunately, that is no longer the situation and what you are seeing is an outdated site, designed for viewing on computer screens.
+The content is still relevant and the stories still ring true, however.
 Over the years our goal was to always keep content fresh and new so that visitors would want to

 It wasn't too long ago that most of the